SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         ??? success "Solution"

-            The following locust file can be used to measure the throughput of the model with and without adaptive
+            The following locust file can be used to measure the throughput of the model with and without adaptive batching

             ```python linenums="1" title="locustfile.py"
             --8<-- "s7_deployment/exercise_files/locustfile_bentoml.py"